-Wordless Wednesday: Wren On Gorse
+Wordless Wednesday: Wonderful Wren

 This week Krista has asked us to depict something or someone we admire.
 I admire every single member of my family and all my amazing friends, so I don’t want to single any of them out!
 I happened to be working on a composite image of wrens when the challenge came up, so I felt it was the perfect opportunity to explain the inspiration behind the composition of the piece.
 The way the wren moved about on the branch was quite comical and reminded me of the work of wildlife artist, Warwick Higgs.
 Please have a look at his work, it’s great fun!

 Sixteen years ago I was working in a gallery in Epsom.
 We made bespoke frames for all sorts of pieces of art, as well as selling prints, limited editions and Fine Art originals.
 They were some of the happiest days of my life but also some of the hardest.
 My Crohn’s was out of control and I went through three major operations to have a permanent stoma formed, an ileostomy.
 Having a place to work, if only part-time when my health allowed, gave me a real purpose and enormous satisfaction.
 My boss and colleagues were always supportive and understanding.
 It was hard for all of us when arthritic problems and fibromyalgia made it just too unsafe for me to continue working as a framer several years later.